 They did not like it.

-And he went around them, Jeff, where he went around the left wing media.
+And he went around them, Jeffrey.

-He he went directly to the people.
+He went directly to the people.

 Yes.

-And boy, are they loyal and and in particular, and I I find some uh uh tie in this to my old boss Ronald Reagan, uh who was dismissed routinely by establishment Republicans and Democrats as you know, he was this, he was that, etc.
+And in particular, and I find some tie in this to my old boss, Ronald Reagan, who was dismissed routinely by establishment Republicans and Democrats as, you know, he was this, he was that, et cetera, et cetera.

-Man, were the American people and Republicans in particular loyal to Ronald Reagan.
+Man, were the American people and Republicans in particular loyal to Ronald Reagan?

 They loved him.

-And that's what I see when I I watched that try I didn't go to it, but I watched the Trump rally in in Ohio the other night.
+I didn't go to it, but I watched the Trump rally in Ohio the other night.

-And it just seems to me that a lot of these folks feel, and I think correctly, that the establishment sort of writ large, elites, if you will, really believe they've got uh a God-given right to run the country and all of its institutions, and it doesn't matter whether it's the law, whether it's journalism, whether it's sports, I I mean you you name it that things have to be done their way, and if you don't do it, they're coming for you.
+And it just seems to me that a lot of these folks feel, and I think correctly, that the establishment, sort of writ-large elites, if you will, really believe they've got a God-given right to run the country and all of its institutions.

-They're the that's what they're called the elitists, and it's regardless of the party, they're the elitists.
+And regardless of the party, they're the elitists.

 And what they found Donald Trump, they found him as someone as an outsider who went directly to the people.